thibaultserti/resume/markdown/resume.md

 * Maintenance of CloudSQL
 * Improvement over global security

-**SRE at Campings, 2021, 3 month**
+**SRE at Campings, december 2021 - february 2022, 3 months**

 Mission as IT consultant.

 * Run of the GCP platform, mainly on the monitoring solution (Prometheus stack)

-**Technical and Practice Lead GCP at Skale 5, 2022-, 1 year**

-* Technical recruitment
-* Ensuring the security Best Practices
-* Managing interns and apprentices
+**Cloud Architect at Skale 5, september 2021 - july 2023, 2 years**

 * Industrialization of cloud patterns to ease the onboardings of new clients
-* Trainer on GCP

-**Cloud Architect at Skale 5, 2021-2022, 1 year**

-* Industrialization of cloud patterns to ease the onboardings of new clients

-**DevOps Engineer at OVHCloud, 2020-2021, 1 year**
+**DevOps Engineer at OVHCloud, september 2020 - september 2021, 1 year**

 IaaS Team.